TaoLyn838/IOS102/Flixster/README.md

 Submitted by: **Chengtao Lin**

-Flixster has not introduced networking, so users can see the info of currently playing movies and their posters!
+Flixster has introduced networking, so users can see the info of currently playing movies and their posters!
 Thanks, TMDB gives the API support!

 Time spent: **16** hours spent in total